npryce/worktorule/README.md

-This lets you follow an acceptance-test driven development process (as described in [Growing Object Oriented Software, Developed by Tests](http://www.growing-object-oriented-software.com) and other books) in which you start by writing acceptance tests that fail, and then implement the code to make the tests pass.
+This lets you follow an acceptance-test driven development process (as described in [Growing Object Oriented Software, Developed by Tests](http://www.growing-object-oriented-software.com) and other books) in which you start by writing acceptance tests that fail, and then implement the functionality with (Unit) TDD until the acceptance tests pass.

 It is also useful for associating contract tests that detect failures in third-party libraries or services with issues in the vendor's issue tracker.